 How Often Should You Brush Your Teeth for Good Oral Hygiene?

 Looking after your teeth by brushing and flossing regularly doesn't just pave the way for pearly whites.
 It makes a huge difference to your overall health.
-In this post, we cover toothbrushing regimens and focus on just how often you should be brushing your teeth for great oral hygiene.
+In this post, we cover toothbrushing regimens and focus on just how often you should be brushing your teeth for great oral hygiene care.

 What Is the Proper Way to Brush Your Teeth?